FRC-2928/FRC-Programmer-Training/docs/Tools/vscode.md

 As soon as you open the upgraded project VSCode will start to run a compile.
 This will often produce build errors that you need to resolve.
 You will probably have to import 3rd party software like *Pheonix* and *REVLib*.
 Instructions on installing and configuring these libraries is detailed in the next section.
 Also see [Importing a Gradle Project](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/importing-gradle-project.html) for more details on importing projects from previous season.

-## Installing Pheonix Software
+## <a name="phoenix"></a>Installing Phoenix Software
 The **Cross The Road Electronics** vendor libraries must be installed installed into the `wpilib/20YY` directory.
 Here are the [Phoenix Software](https://store.ctr-electronics.com/software/) releases for each platform.

 When you run the Phoenix software installer for Windows it installs the software in the requisit directories.
-For Mac and Linux follow the *Install Pheonix on Mac and Linux* instructions below once you've downloaded the zip file.
+For Mac and Linux follow the *Install Phoenix on Mac and Linux* instructions below once you've downloaded the zip file.

 Once installed you have to bring the libraries into your project.
 This can be done from the WPI palette **Manage Vendor Libraries** option.
 This is detailed in the FRC documentation [Adding Offline Libraries](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html#adding-offline-libraries) and also in the CTRE Documentation to [Create a Project](https://docs.ctre-phoenix.com/en/latest/ch05a_CppJava.html).

-### Install Pheonix on Mac and Linux
+### Install Phoenix on Mac and Linux
 There are three folders contained in this archive-
 - "maven"
 - "vendordeps"